justice-sh/Sherlock-HolmesJM/README.md

 ### Hi there, I'm Justice 👋
 #### I'm a Front-End Developer and

-- 🔭 currently working on Tegy - a simple budget tracker
 - 🌱 currently learning Data Structures and Algorithm